robotology/tool-incorporation/README.md

 # toolModeler
-This repo contains the modules to perform 3D tool exploration
+This repo contains the modules to perform 3D  exploration, either on hand on or the table